Written by Melissa Wise

 What inspires you?

-What is your dream shoot?
+What would be your dream shoot?

 What is your favorite thing about Hoboken?